Connect with others who understand.

 Written by Maureen McNulty

 When someone has more than one disease at the same time, the conditions are known as comorbidities.
 When an additional medical condition develops during an existing disease or following a treatment, it is known as a complication.
-In people with amyloidosis, having a comorbidity or complication can make treatment more difficult and add to the disease burden.
+In people with amyloidosis, having a comorbidity or complication can make treatment more difficult.

 Comorbidities in Amyloidosis